 There can be many scenarios where using a single stack can benefit your website content management.

-- When you have a relatively smaller website (with just one domain) using a single stack for managing the content will suffice.
-A static site is a good example of a single stack usage or in the case of an experimental website.
+- When you have a relatively smaller website (with just one domain), using a single stack for managing the content will suffice.
+A static site is an excellent example of a single stack usage or, in the case of an experimental website.

 - It involves less overhead as opposed to using multiple stacks.
 Therefore management of a single stack is much simplified.

-- Lesser interdependence as there's just one stack to take care of.
+- Lesser interdependence as there is just one stack.

 - Team members can focus more on a specific set of assets/entries to work on their website.